JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/google_vertex.md

 - Ensure you have enabled the Vertex AI API, Dataform API, and Compute Engine API.
 - Go to the [Dashboard](https://console.cloud.google.com/home/dashboard).
 - From the right-hand menu, select "API & Services" and click "Credentials".
 Click on the email associated with Service Accounts.
-You'll be directed to the Service Account page; from there, navigate to the "Keys" tab and select "Add Key."
-The download should start automatically and save the file as a .json.
+You'll be directed to the Service Account page.
+From there, navigate to the "Keys" tab and select "Add Key."
+The download should start automatically, and the file should be saved as a .json.
 - Rename the downloaded file to "credentials".
-- For the Custom Link, customize it as needed, ensuring to change the LOCATION, PROJECT_ID, and MODEL.
+- For the Custom Link, customize it as needed, ensuring the LOCATION, PROJECT_ID, and MODEL are changed.
 `https://LOCATION-aiplatform.googleapis.com/v1/projects/PROJECT_ID/locations/LOCATION/publishers/google/models/MODEL:streamGenerateContent`
 - Choose `Vertex` as `Provider`.
 - Click on `Connect` or `Set connection`